KazanovLab/ProteolysisStructuralPrediction/README.md

 Please, see `input_examples` directory for better understanding.

 The calculation results are accessible in the `results` directory within a folder named after the corresponding structure ID.
-The calculated scores in a concise format can be obtained in the file `<Structure_ID>_predictions.txt`.
+The calculated scores in a concise format can be obtained in the file `<Structure_ID>.predictions.txt`.

 # User manual